Arsenal - Science Center

 At the same time, a feasibility study for the accommodation of the pilot factory Industrie 4.0 was prepared, which will be implemented in the Arsenal with the support of the BMVIT.

-At the end of 2014, a framework agreement and the rental agreements for the relocation of the TU properties on the aspanggründen (Eurogate) to the Arsenal (Science Center) between the Bundesimmobiliengesellschaft (or Austrian Real Estate) and the TU Vienna were prepared.
+At the end of 2014, a framework agreement and the rental agreements for the relocation of the TU properties on the Aspanggründen (Eurogate) to the Arsenal (Science Center) between the Bundesimmobiliengesellschaft (or Austrian Real Estate) and the TU Wien were prepared.

-The Vienna University of Technology gave up around 10,000 square metres of space on the Eurogate site and moved it to the Science Center site.
+The TU Wien gave up around 10,000 square metres of space on the Eurogate site and moved it to the Science Center site.
 Most of the space freed up at Euro-gate was used for apartments, offices and commercial space.
-During a press conference in March 2015, Rector Sabine Seidler and BIG Managing Director Hans--Peter Weiss informed the public about the upcoming expansion plans.
+During a press conference in March 2015, Rector Sabine Seidler and BIG Managing Director Hans-Peter Weiss informed the public about the upcoming expansion plans.

-In autumn, the Vienna University of Technology favoured the developed variant of laboratory concentration, which combines all civil engineering laboratories, excluding hydraulic engineering, in a complex along Lilienthalgasse on the site of TU object 221.
+In autumn, the TU Wien favoured the developed variant of laboratory concentration, which combines all civil engineering laboratories, excluding hydraulic engineering, in a complex along Lilienthalgasse on the site of TU object 221.
 The hydraulic engineering hall will be erected opposite.

 In the third and fourth quarters, coordination was also carried out with the institutes concerned, and planning progressed.